1eedaegon/monochrome-edge/README.md

 ## Overview

-Monochrome Edge provides a comprehensive set of UI components built with pure CSS and optional JavaScript enhancements.
-The library features a sophisticated dual-theme system (Warm/Cold) with automatic light/dark mode support.
+Monochrome Edge provides a comprehensive set of UI components built with pure CSS.
+The library features a sophisticated dual-theme system (Warm/Cold) with automatic light/dark mode support and animated landscape backgrounds.

 ## Installation